Awarding Innovation: Spears faculty, staff receiving Partnering to Impact grants

 Tuesday, June 28, 2022

 Media Contact: Terry Tush | Director, Marketing and Communications | 405-744-2703 | email@example.com

-Three Spears School of Business faculty and staff members were selected to receive funds to implement programs over the next year through Partnering to Impact, a donor-funded grant program sponsored by OSU for Women.
-The award recipients were announced April 28 at the OSU for Women Symposium.
+Three Spears School of Business faculty and staff members were selected to receive funds to implement programs over the next year through Partnering to Impact, a donor-funded grant program sponsored by Women for OSU.
+The award recipients were announced April 28 at the Women for OSU Symposium.

 A proposal by Dr. Miriam McGaugh, assistant professor of professional practice in the School of Marketing and International Business, was awarded one of six total grants for her “Stopping Sex Trafficking with Big Data” technology and her research on sex trafficking.
 The funds will be used to grow the online advertising database into the next phase: the development of the “Break the Chain” mobile application.

 Dr. Alexis Smith Washington, associate professor in the Department of Management, and Sarah Teague, manager of outreach programs in the Riata Center for Entrepreneurship, were also awarded a grant.
 It will assist in their development of a new LeadHERship Spears program that will offer professional development workshops, conference participation and networking, as well as a job shadowing program for women.